fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Introductory stuff' text="
 There are a couple things to do just to make sure we're all connected.
 Please do them ASAP, but make sure these are done BEFORE WEDNESDAY.

-- As an informal way of introducing ourselves, please post on the class Discussion Board in UNM Learn (should be an obvious link on the left nav bar) a very brief introduction and a brief reflection on some idea about health and diet that you've totally changed your mind about for whatever reason---we all have many!

 - Take the Syllabus Quiz.
 The point is to confirm and highlight key aspects of the course to avoid confusion later.
 All quizzes are accessible through UNM Learn (there is a quizzes link on the left nav bar).

+- As an informal way of introducing ourselves, please post on the class Discussion Board in UNM Learn (should be an obvious link on the left nav bar) a very brief introduction, and just to get warmed up for the next few readings, address BRIEFLY the following: On a scale of really unhealthy to really healthy, how would you rate the general health of the United States population?
+What reasons or factors do you think contribute to our general population health.
 "%}